microsoft/nni/docs/en_US/Compressor/Overview.md

         """
         pass
 ```
-#### customize backward function
+#### Customize backward function
-Sometimes it's necessary for a quantization operation to have a customized backward function, such as Straight-Through Estimator,
-user can customize a backward function as follow:
+Sometimes it's necessary for a quantization operation to have a customized backward function, such as [Straight-Through Estimator](https://stackoverflow.com/questions/38361314/the-concept-of-straight-through-estimator-ste), user can customize a backward function as follow:

 ```python
 from nni.compression.torch.compressor import Quantizer, QuantGrad, QuantType